 The owner was soaking her dog's feet in hibitane and was wondering if my Healing Solution formula would work for foot fungus.

-I almost answered her question privately and then I thought, it is a perfect opportunity to get a few things off my chest, write a blog and hopefully help many of you at the same time
+I almost answered her question privately and then I thought, this is a perfect opportunity to get a few things off my chest, write a blog and hopefully help many of you at the same time.

 Over the course of the past few months of blog writing, I have found a new passion for writing and bringing more clarity into animal healing.
-I like to question and challenge the beliefs of others and also my own.
-This way I keep my ego in check and keep on learning.
+I like to question and challenge the beliefs of others and myself.
+This allows me to keep my ego in check and keep on learning.
 In the big scheme of things, we humans know very little.

-So how shall we approach life and make important decisions it or even about foot fungus?
+So how shall we approach life and make important decisions, even about foot fungus?
 You can either approach it from “a rigid smart-ass” point of view or be flexible by combining a reasonable degree of knowledge, experience, observation and intuition.